-Writing, reading and reasoning are essential skills for academic success.
-The effective reader depends on an understanding of the writer's purpose, organizational principles, and use of language.
-The effective writer uses organization, language, and methods of development such as - description, comparison/contrast, argumentation/persuasion, and cause/effect, to communicate a purpose and a meaning to the reader.
+Writing is an essential skill for academic success.
+The academic writer uses organization, language, and methods of development such as - description, comparison/contrast, argumentation/persuasion, and cause/effect to communicate purpose and meaning.

-(Since CORE 099 is a prerequisite for CORE 110, students must attain a minimum of a "C" grade in order to register for CORE 110.
+CORE 099 is a prerequisite for CORE 110.
+Students must attain a minimum of a "C" grade in order to register for CORE 110.
 Students who do not meet this requirement must repeat CORE 099.
-In some cases CORE 099 may be waived on the basis of a placement exam.)
+In some cases CORE 099 may be waived on the basis of a placement exam.